BUILDING A RESUME FOR CYBERSECURITY

 Employers hiring in cyber security will scan your resume for examples of how you have applied security concepts.
 Have you done risk assessment for a company or developed a new software?
 List any relevant projects.
 Be sure to highlight leadership or creative experiences and any special projects you worked on or aided.

 You do not have to list every position you have held.
 If you choose to include a job that is less relevant to the position for which you are applying, keep the description to one line.
-Use this opportunity to showcase the value of working while going to school (“worked as a server for 10 hours a week and enrolled in 18 credit hours”).
+Use this opportunity to showcase the value of working while going to school (“Successfully managed to work 10 hours a week as a server while enrolled in 18 credit hours.")

 Pertinent skills.
 Technology, technical writing, and professional skills are the top three skills considered desirable by employers in the cybersecurity field.
 Include skills you have used inside the classroom, as part of a project for a student organization, for prior employment, or in independent research.
 If the job requires a specific technological skill set that you have, be sure to include those skills and types of knowledge on your resume.
 Do not forget to include professional skills like technical writing, teamwork, communications, and your adaptability to change.
-Only list skills that you have and can speak to knowledgeably in an interview.
+Only list skills that you have and can speak to knowledgeably in an interview -- you will be asked.

 Most employers today assume applicants for cybersecurity roles know how to use Microsoft software; list “Microsoft Office Suite” instead of individual components, then use the extra space to highlight what makes you stand out.